 “Liquor consumed by children is harmful to the child, especially in brain development.
 To dismiss the ill effects on children of the outward culture of drinking as an isolated matter for parents not only displays a naiveté about the real world, it also displays a sad ignorance of the proper role of law and government in the maintenance of a free society.”

 I’ve heard the case made that alcohol is a social negative.
-The problem with these kinds of arguments is in almost every case, only the negative side of the equation is summed and the positive side of the equation is given less weight.
+The problem with these kinds of arguments is that in almost every case, only the negative side of the equation is summed up and the positive side of the equation is given less weight.
 But the really fascinating thing here is the notion that “liquor makes humans less free”.
-It of course does not, even if the consumption alcohol does impact one’s mental faculties.
+It of course does not, even if the consumption of alcohol does impact one’s mental faculties.
 One is free or they are not.
 Is one less free if they are restrained by their community from consuming alcohol?
 Of course one is less free under these circumstances, but we all live somewhere on the continuum between absolutely free and enslaved.